AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 // create a chart and set the data chart = anychart.venn(data);

-// configure the labels of intersections chart.intersections().labels().format(function() {
+// configure labels of intersections chart.intersections().labels().format(function() {
   if (this.x.length > 2)
     return this.x;
 });

-// configure the tooltips of intersections chart.intersections().tooltip().format(function() {
+// configure tooltips of intersections chart.intersections().tooltip().format(function() {
   return "Value: " + this.value + "\n(" +
          this.x.length + " sets intersecting)\n\n" +